 Reimbursement will be made on a pro rated basis.
 You will be reimbursed for half the cost of training and testing after you have worked at the long-term care facility for 130 hours and the remaining half of the training and testing cost after you have worked an additional 130 hours.
 You must provide written documentation to the long-term care facility to support your request for payment.

-If you are a nurse aide who is currently listed on another state's nurse aide registry as active and in good standing, according to Federal nursing home nurse aide statutes, and you are seeking enrollment onto the Commonwealth of PA Nurse Aide Registry, you should contact the Department of Health via Pearson VUE, PO Box 13785, Philadelphia, PA 19101-3785.
-The reciprocity forms are also available at
+If you are a nurse aide currently listed on another state’s nurse aide (or equivalent) registry as active and in good standing (according to federal nursing home nurse aide statutes), and you are seeking enrollment on the Pennsylvania Nurse Aide Registry, you will need to submit a reciprocity application.
+Visit www.credentia.com/testtakers/pa for further information including specific steps on how to create a CNA365 online account and submit a reciprocity application.

 Renewal of Continued Registry Enrollment Process